ismartcoding/plain-app/README.md

 - User-friendly: PlainApp has a modern, customizable interface with multi-language support, light/dark theme options, and e-ink screen compatibility.
 - Desktop management: You can manage your phone from your desktop by visiting a self-hosted webpage wirelessly.
 - Contacts management: You can manage these features on the self-hosted webpage as well.
-- File management: Manage files, images, videos, and audio on the self-hosted webpage.
+- File management: Manage files(Internal storage, SD card, USB storage), images, videos, and audio on the self-hosted webpage.
 - Note-taking: Use PlainApp to manage your notes with a built-in Markdown editor.
 - RSS reader: Read articles in a clean UI.
 - TV casting: Cast your videos, images, and audio to your TV.